FabienTregan/TheOldManGlitch/readme.md

 > This character here is the third tile after the `9` tile, so it is a (9 + 3 =) 12, and this is a 9.
 12 * 10 + 9 = 129.
 We hade one X SPECIAL (`b00000001` in binary).
 The heighth bit has been toggled, we now have `b10000001`, which is 129.
 >
 > So we hade an off-by-one error, leading to a Reuse After Free.
-We could craft our name to inject invalid values in the reused value, and nowwe have a buffer overflow, allowing us to multiply our sixth item !
+We could craft our name to inject invalid values in the reused value, and now we have a buffer overflow, allowing us to multiply our sixth Item !
 At least something usefull :) But there is more.
 >
 > You see that the game does not know how to display 129 quantity.
 This is because in Pokémon you are limited to stacking 99 items.
 Lets play with that.